sagabanana/-60daysofudacity/README.md

 Day 55:
 1. Corresponded on Slack
 2. Posted #sg_mom-is-wow 7th meeting reminder for tomorrow on Slack and Facebook
-3. Started reading an article pinned by @Jess and written by @annaSWE https://medium.com/data-science-bootcamp/pytorch-faq-code-snippets-for-udacity-deep-learning-scholarship-challenge-with-facebook-7b818c86911f
+3. Started reading an article pinned by @Jess and written by @annaSWE,yet I've found "Key author and contributor @Yu Sun" in the article https://medium.com/data-science-bootcamp/pytorch-faq-code-snippets-for-udacity-deep-learning-scholarship-challenge-with-facebook-7b818c86911f